 If one parent has legal custody of the child and the other has only visitation rights, the same 60-day notice period applies but the other parent has no legal right to challenge the relocation.

-Child custody and support are commonly the most disputed issues in divorces in Duncan.
+Child custody and access has effectively changed to ‘parenting time arrangements’ in British Columbia.
+Parenting time arrangements are commonly the most disputed issues in divorces in Duncan, BC.

 Divorcing couples must agree on who has legal custody of a child and who has physical custody.
 This must take into account the physical, psychological and emotional safety, health, security and well-being of the child.